guard/listen/README.md

 Here are some things you could try to avoid forcing polling.

 * [Update your Dropbox client](http://www.dropbox.com/downloading), if you have Dropbox installed.
-* Move or rename the listened folder.
+* Move or rename the listened directory.
 * Update/reboot your OS.
 * Increase latency.